rajarshighoshal/traffic-sign-classifier/README.md

 #### 2. Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is diustributed across different classes of traffic signs
+It is a bar chart showing how the data is diustributed across different classes of traffic signs:

 ![alt text][image1]